 "She is really good with clients and is a brilliant advocate."
 Chambers and Partners, 2014

 "Janet Bazley QC's flawless cross-examination is an example to be followed" Legal 500, 2013

 Noted for her excellence in children cases, especially those involving complex medical or mental health issues and international relocation.
 One instructing solicitor praised her advocacy, commenting that "there were times when I just sat back in awe - she manages to say her bit in such a firm, eloquent way."
 Chambers and Partners, 2013

 "One of the strongest, most competent and user-friendly children law QCs."
 Legal 500, 2012

 "A 'masterful advocate' who is extremely hard-working and very good with clients, she is instructed in both children and finance work, and is particularly skilled in matters involving complex medical issues."
 Chambers and Partners, 2012

 "A fearsome cross-examiner, who has the ability to turn a case around."
 Chambers and Partners, 2011

-1GC Family Law is pleased to announce that we are again ranked as a leading set in Children Public and Private Law in the 2022 edition of Legal 500.
+1GC Family Law is pleased to announce that we have been included as a Top Tier set in Family: Children and Domestic Abuse in the 2024 edition of Legal 500.